-- Bill 39, An Act to establish a new electoral system (Order of reference given on 20 October 2021).

-- Bill 793, An Act to recognize the white admiral as the emblematic insect of Québec (Order of reference given on 20 October 2021).
+- Bill 7, An Act to facilitate the conduct of the next provincial general election in the context of the COVID-19 pandemic and to amend the Election Act (Order of reference given on 24 November 2021). - Bill 39, An Act to establish a new electoral system (Order of reference given on 20 October 2021). - Bill 793, An Act to recognize the white admiral as the emblematic insect of Québec (Order of reference given on 20 October 2021).
+Statutory order - Examination of the Report on the implementation of the Code of Ethics and Conduct of the Members of the National Assembly.
+COMMITTEE ON CITIZEN RELATIONS Order of reference Consideration of Bills:

-Statutory order

-Examination of the Report on the implementation of the Code of Ethics and Conduct of the Members of the National Assembly.

-COMMITTEE ON CITIZEN RELATIONS

-Order of reference

-Special Consultations: